Close

 7. Debt

 In a settlement agreement, it's important to specify who is responsible for which debts incurred during the marriage.
 This can help to avoid tension and conflict between ex-spouses after divorce.
+Your settlement can be used to assign debt to the right people in the right amounts.

 8. Tax liabilities